-- HW3 due Thursday, June 22nd - Midterm project information - Fill out registration form for midterm projects before Monday June 19th at 6pm. - https://forms.gle/3uCinQB2wFh4aVgY6 see piazza - Only one member of the group needs to fill out the form. - Students who don't have a team or don't fill out the form will randomly be assigned to a group. - Team repositories and midterm project instructions will be released on Tuesday morning.
+- HW3 due Thursday, June 20nd - Midterm project information 2 or 3 people - Fill out registration form for midterm projects before Monday June 17th at 6pm. - https://forms.gle/5cpo8VhommS1pGZr9 see piazza - Only one member of the group needs to fill out the form. - Students who don't have a team or don't fill out the form will randomly be assigned to a group. - Team repositories and midterm project instructions will be released on Tuesday morning.